 The outer core is specially engineered with the goal of maximizing energy transfer upon impact to serve both golfers with high club head speed, but particularly for players with low swing speeds.
 The Kirkland Signature Tour Performance was once available on the Costco website, however, it's no longer listed.

-You can still find third parties on amazon offering deals mostly with high resale prices, which is worth it for some who tried these golf balls back in the day for a third the cost of the best tour balls and got used to them.
+You can still find third parties on amazon offering deals mostly with high resale prices, which is worth it for some who tried the 4-piece Kirkland Signature golf balls back in the day for a third of the cost of the best tour balls and got used to them.

 Frequently Asked Questions (FAQs)